-Canva includes a font collection under Text that includes dozens of fonts ranging from simple to sophisticated and individual fonts and font combinations.
+Canva includes a font collection under Text with dozens of fonts ranging from simple to sophisticated and individual fonts and font combinations.

-Canva identifies both the actual font and fonts that complement it when you search for a font.
-You can choose a pair and add it with your text.
+Canva identifies the actual font and fonts that complement it when searching for a font.
+You can choose a pair and add it to your text.

 If you have a Pro account, you get to upload fonts as long as you own a license to use them; you cannot upload any font.

 Working with photos, videos, templates, elements, and fonts is a breeze with the drag-and-drop editor.
 Choose the type of project you’re working on, and Canva will display all the necessary elements.
 You can add them and edit them using the drag-and-drop method.
 Your visuals should be able to be created in a matter of minutes.
 You can probably make the templates in seconds if you have previously utilized them.

 - Capacity to create more than images